Visiting Genoa: Unveiling Italy’s Coastal Charms and Rich Heritage with historic sites and attractions

 Fresh seafood caught locally or in the area

-The main cathedral of Genoa, called Cattedrale di San Lorenzo is located just off the the Piazza di San Lorenzo.
+If your looking for what to see in Genoa with limited time, the main attraction to visit is the cathedral of Genoa, called Cattedrale di San Lorenzo.
+The cathedral is located just off the the Piazza di San Lorenzo in the historic district of the city.
 It sits in regal splendor in its alternating black and white marble façade with two stately stone lions guarding the main entrance of the cathedral.
 The façade is stunning and hosts beautiful statuary of local saints, ornate portals with stained glass and religious figures on the ornate facade.
 The area around Cattedrale di San Lorenzo is filled with wonderful restaurants serving authentic local Genovese cuisine including local succulent shellfish and other seafood specialties.

 Walking down the main promenade called Via San Lorenzo leads directly to the waterfront area of Genoa.
 The harbor contains an eclectic mix of rapidly deteriorating renaissance buildings, contemporary structures like the aquarium, Bigo structure, maritime museum and the requisite tourist shops.
 It’s a little on the gritty side but still fascinating to explore the area due to Genoa’s impressive history as an important maritime and international trade center.
 The city’s rapid growth in trade and international commerce made the local traders and families extremely wealthy.
 This eventually added prestige to Genoa’s status and influence in the international marketplace.